We are passionate about spreading messages to organisations around topics relating to fatherhood, diversity and masculinity.

 Fatherhood and family in the workplace

 - Engaging Dads (event): this popular event aims to create a space for open and honest discussion about father’s experiences in the workplace.
+We know that it can be difficult to engage men in these conversations and this event puts fatherhood and men at the centre.
 The event starts with a talk from Elliott about the modern family set-up and work environment, followed by a panel discussion, with fathers from within the organisation, about how their roles as parents effects their work-life.
 The event aims to start a conversation about fatherhood and work starts to help organisations think about how they work towards culture change with the aim of better facilitating dads at work, enabling better wellbeing, closing the gender pay gap and retaining talented staff.

-- Families at work (programme): this programme uses the latest academic research, Government policy and thought leadership to help organisations think about how they can engage families, and specifically fathers, to improve outcomes for all staff.
+- Families at work (programme): this is an in-depth and intensive programme that uses the latest academic research, Government policy and thought leadership to help organisations think about how they can engage families, and specifically fathers, to improve outcomes for all staff.
 The programme includes a pre-call to discuss culture and data, a 2 hour workshop and a follow-up actions call.
 The programme aims to address areas such as the gender pay gap, well-being, talent retention and mental health.

 - ‘Let’s Talk Race’ (workshop): this workshop creates a safe space for discussions about Race in the workplace.
 The workshop address topics such as relationships, bias, language and micro-aggressions and aims to help organisations create a more inclusive culture